 Social media is an amazing tool for connecting with like-minded professionals and potential mentors.
 And while it’s tempting to connect with every industry recruiter and potential employer you come across, adding too many external connections at once can raise a red flag for your current boss and teammates.

 Be selective about the professional connections you make on social platforms during your job search.
-Be mindful about how enthusiastically you engage with their content, too—replying to every post shared by the hiring manager of a prospective employer can draw the attention of your current employer.
+Be mindful about how enthusiastically you engage with their content, too—replying to every post shared by the hiring manager of a prospective employer can draw the attention of your current employer and teammates.

-Don’t use your work devices for the job hunt
+Don’t use your work-issued devices for the job hunt

 Avoid using your work computer to scour job boards, send in applications, update your resume or do virtual job interviews.
-Not only is doing these things ethically dicey—it’s the organization’s equipment, after all—it may also open you up to disciplinary action or even termination if your employer finds out.
-Considering that many companies can track and view everything on their company-issued computers, it’s always better to err on the side of caution.
+These things are not only ethically dicey—it’s the organization’s equipment, after all—they may also open you up to disciplinary action or even termination if your employer finds out.
+Many companies monitor everything on their company-issued computers, so it’s better to err on the side of caution and restrict your job hunt to your personal devices.

-By keeping your job hunt confined to your personal devices, you’ll also avoid embarrassing and consequential mistakes—like forgetting to minimize a follow-up email from a recruiter before sharing your screen in a meeting.
+Doing so will ensure your activities don’t hit the radar of your current organization.
+Plus, you’ll avoid embarrassing slip-ups, like forgetting to minimize a follow-up email from a recruiter or hiring manager before sharing your screen in a meeting.

 Don’t mentally check out of your current role